Do you possess a servant’s heart that is focused on the needs of others?

 - Must meet acceptable criminal background check standards

-Two uniform shirts or vest will be provided for you.
-You need to provide/wear your own comfortable, closed-toe shoes and trousers.
+Two uniform shirts will be provided for you.
+You need to provide/wear your own comfortable, closed-toe shoes and work trousers in good repair.
 Sweatpants or yoga type pants will not be permitted.

 As a volunteer there is no compensation.
 Volunteer perks include: